How do you celebrate a deployed Father’s Day?

 When your husband is deployed for any holiday, there is a lonely ache that won’t go away, no matter how you spend the day or who you spend it with.
 It’s especially hard on holidays that are supposed to be all about them–like their birthday, your anniversary, or Father’s Day.

-Since my husband became a father nine years ago, he has missed a few Father’s Days.
+Since my husband became a father twelve years ago, he has missed a few Father’s Days.
 Including last year.
 And he will miss it again next year.
 It’s just part of military life.
 Here are some of the ways we celebrate, even when we are apart.

 When your husband is deployed on Father’s Day

 Send a care package.
 Try to mail something ahead of time to honor the occasion.
 Even if it is just his favorite snacks, some drawings from the kids, and a store-bought card, it lets him know he is remembered and honored.
 You have to plan a few weeks ahead of time to allow for overseas delivery times!
 There are more care package tips here.

 You don’t have to celebrate on the calendar day.
 After one deployment, where my husband seemed to miss every major holiday, we spent a week catching up on celebrations.
 We covered Christmas, Valentine’s Day, and Father’s Day.
 Each holiday got its own special meal and card.
 There’s no rule that you must celebrate dads in June.
 In fact, some Catholic countries celebrate Father’s Day on March 19 because it is the feast of St. Joseph (foster-father of Jesus.)
 So grab a card and a funny gift, even if you have to wait a few more months to share them.